ianrenton/planesailing-server/README.md

 This is the server-side code for Plane/Sailing version 2.

-This software receives data from local ADS-B, AIS, APRS and HORUS-compatible receiving software for tracking planes, ships, amateur radio stations, and radiosondes respectively.
+This software receives data from local ADS-B, AIS, APRS and HORUS-compatible receiving software, along with Meshtastic nodes.
+The data is used for tracking planes, ships, amateur radio stations, radiosondes, and Meshtastic nodes respectively.
 It combines them into one large "track table", and provides a web interface by which the [Plane/Sailing client](https://github.com/ianrenton/planesailing) can fetch data via JSON.

 For more information on the Plane/Sailing project, please see https://ianrenton.com/hardware/planesailing